sbabic/swupdate/_sources/swupdate-ipc-interface.rst.txt

                               */
         }

-The caller fills `source` with the subprocess that acceps the command.
+The caller fills `source` with the subprocess that accepts the command.
 Values of cmd are in `network_ipc.h`.

 Messages for suricatta